greghendershott/markdown/README.md

 attribute, e.g. `(pre ([class "brush: lang"]) ....)`, that you can extract to use with a highlighter such as Pygments.

-- Smart punctuation (quotes, dashes, ellipses), as virutally everyone does.
+- Smart punctuation (quotes, dashes, ellipses).

 ## Use at the command line, to generate HTML